MEET YOUR GUIDES

 Bryce is a high school student at Lago Vista High School.
 Since he was young, Bryce was always interested in nature; however a trip to Plum Island in Newburyport, MA hooked him on birding for good.
 Bryce has birded in the Central Texas area extensively since moving here in 2011.
 He has been to the mountains of West Texas, spring migration in Brazoria County, Port Aransas, South Padre Island and the Far South Texas area.
 He has also been a part of 5 Christmas Bird Counts.
 He went to 2 in Austin, 2 at Balcones Canyonlands NWR, and 1 at Granger Lake.
 During those CBC’s his group has found amazing birds such as Mountain Bluebird, Green-tailed Towhee, and American Woodcock.
 Bryce enjoys birding with his dad and travelling all over Texas to see new species.
 In his spare time he also plays basketball, baseball, and football and is a straight A student.
 Bryce will continue birding while trying to get a career in the life Department.

-Shelia has been birding for 17 years and thinks that birds are the coolest!
+Shelia has been birding for 20+ years and thinks that birds are the coolest!
 She spends most of her free time birding or thinking about birds and her passion and enthusiasm for birds and birding is infectious.
-Shelia has given presentations and classes on numerous bird topics, regularly leads birding field trips, is on the Travis Audubon Habitat Conservation Committee, and teaches the Travis Audubon Introduction to Birds & Birding class.
-Her goal for the class is to get every participant hooked on birds.
+Shelia has given presentations and classes on numerous bird topics and regularly leads birding field trips.
+She taught the Travis Audubon Introduction to Birds & Birding class for several years.
 Ms. Hargis is the current President of the Texas Ornithological Society.
+TOS promotes the discovery, knowledge, observation and conservation of birds in Texas.

 Jeffrey Jackson has been birding ever since picking up a pair of binoculars on a family vacation to Rocky Mountain National Park in 2012.
 He now enjoys spending his free time traveling all over in search of birds.
 Jeffrey works for Travis County Parks, where he leads monthly bird walks at Milton Reimers Ranch Park.